Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 570 will be 375% faster than the GeForce GTX 950M in general, due to its higher data rate. (explain)
+Memory BandwidthIn theory, the GeForce GTX 570 should be 375% faster than the GeForce GTX 950M overall, because of its higher data rate. (explain)

-Texel RateThe GeForce GTX 570 will be just a bit (more or less 20%) faster with regards to texture filtering than the GeForce GTX 950M. (explain)
+Texel RateThe GeForce GTX 570 will be a bit (about 20%) faster with regards to texture filtering than the GeForce GTX 950M. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison